panacloud-modern-global-apps/full-stack-serverless-cdk/step11_Cognito/Example03_google_login_cognito/frontend/README.md

 ## Implementation

 We will be communicating with Cognito by using Amplify.
-We will need to configure Amplify by filling in the `aws-exports.js` file with our credentials:
+We will need to configure Amplify by filling in the `aws-exports.js` file with our credentials (enter http://localhost:8000 if testing frontend locally) and make sure that this is the same as what was entered in the callback url when deploying the cdk, otherwise you will face a redirect mismatch error.:

 ```javascript
 // aws-exports.js;